joelvaneenwyk/alt-snap-windows/AltSnap.md

    `AltSnap.exe -afACTION` to perform the ACTION on the Foreground window
    example: AltSnap.exe -afAlwaysOnTop will toggle the topmost flag on the foreground window. #285
 - Now title or class blacklist item can match start or end with a `*`
    ie: `*ttl|class*` or `*ttl|*class` or `ttl*|*class` or `ttl*|class*`
    You cannot have a star at both ends of an item though.
 Previously matching was limited to the `*ttl|class*` form. #305

-- Now with the `EndSendKey` option in the [Input] section of the ini file, you can specify which key will be sent at the end of a movement to prevent menu being selection or the window menu from popping up The default value is `EndSendKey=11` that corresponds to the Ctrl key that is used since ever in AltSanp and AltDrag. #309
+- Now with the `EndSendKey` option in the [Input] section of the ini file, you can specify which key will be sent at the end of a movement to prevent menu being selection or the window menu from popping up The default value is `EndSendKey=11` that corresponds to the Ctrl key that is used since ever in AltSnap and AltDrag. #309
 - Try as much as possible to Maximize/restore windows asynchronously to avoid mouse locking.
 - Fixed Stacked windows menu font is now the current system menu font instead of the dialog font. #284
 - Fixed: Crash in the Stacked window list. #284
 - Fixed: Pressing ESC when cancelling a stack window menu will no longer focus the first window of the list. #284
 - Fixed: Some crashes in low memory situation.
-- Fixed: The hooks.dll file will only be loaded from AltSnap's directory.
+- Fixed: The `hooks.dll`file will only be loaded from AltSnap's directory.
 - Fixed: #239 Window transparency would sometime not be restored when using the Opacity while moving option.
 - Fixed: #295, Windows Terminal will no longer minimizes when selecting the Minimize all other windows option.
 - Fixed: Removes the topmost indicator or display the context menu when the click is released instead of down for more consistent UI experience.
    This will also allow to handle drags in the future if needed.